rick-2003/whatsapp_management/README.md

 ## 🆘 Support

-For support or questions, please create an issue in the repository or contact the admin team.+ Vite
+For support or questions, please create an issue in the repository or contact the admin team.

+---

+# Original Vite/React Template Info

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available:
 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh